aoloe/htdocs-blog-impagina/text/2013-01-12-oreilly-tools-of-change-for-publishing.md

 Bill McCoy (International Digital Publishing Forum (IDPF)), Sanders Kleinfeld (O'Reilly Media, Inc.)
 Should publishers develop and deliver highly interactive digital experiences as eBooks or as apps coded by Web developers?
 When is your digital content a “book”, and when is it an “app”, and is there a meaningful distinction to be made between the two anymore?
 Is the difference between “born digital” content and “enhanced” titles a matter of degree or a fundamental dichotomy?
 As E Ink-based dedicated eReaders give way to much more capable tablets and smartphones, what are the opportunities and risks in leveraging the new capabilities to deliver more engaging experiences to readers?
 Sanders Kleinfeld, author and Publishing Technology Engineer at O’Reilly Media, and Bill McCoy, Executive Director of the IDPF, the organization that develops EPUB, will discuss the issues and debate the pros and cons of app vs. eBook approaches.
 The focus will be on practical guidance for publishers on the teams, tools and workflows they should be putting in place now.

-[1] The other one being: how to get publishing tools to play nice – really nice! – together.
+[^1]: The other one being: how to get publishing tools to play nice – really nice! – together.

-[2] Do footnotes really work?
+[^2]: While inserting the previous footnote I wanted to put a second notice about Markdown not being able to even footnotes: Mardown vs. Me 1:0.